 Perhaps most eerie are reports of the sounds of a mother comforting a crying child inside the theatre.
 When people search for the pair to offer help, no one is to be found.

-Ghost tours for the Landers Theatre will be offered for groups of ten on October 8-10.
-Groups of 10 guests at a time will be escorted through dark hallways and secret spaces that have been hidden from the general public for decades.
+Ghost tours for the Landers Theatre will be offered for groups on October 1-2.
+Groups will be escorted through dark hallways and secret spaces that have been hidden from the general public for decades.
 Experience the real-life encounters and bone-chilling past of the Historic Landers Theatre.
-Check their social media post for more information on where to purchase tickets.
+Check their website for more information on where to purchase tickets.

 Phelps Grove Park Ghost Bride